ivotron/popper2-paper/paper/paper.md

 Popper aids researchers in writing, testing, and debugging workflows on their local development machines.
 Researchers can iterate quickly by making changes and executing the `popper run` command to see the effect of their changes immediately.
 We used an Apple Macbook Pro Laptop with a 2.4GHz quad-core Intel Core i5 64-bit processor and 8 Gb LPDDR3 RAM for this case study.
-The image classification workflow was built and run on the MNIST dataset [@deng2012mnist] using the Docker container engine.
+The image classification workflow was built and run on the MNIST dataset [@deng2012mnist] using Docker as the container engine.
 On single node machines, Popper leaves the job of scheduling the containerized steps to the host machines OS.
 We ran the workflow 5 times with an overfitting patience of 5 on the laptop's CPU.
 The results obtained over 5 executions have been shown in @Fig:casestudies.